gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 to possibly find a problem.

 ## Severity levels

 There are usually five severity levels for logs in logging frameworks: debug, info, notice/warning, error and critical.

-**Debug**: It's that one that helps you to find bugs, in which you log an event, such a condition evaluated to true and a variable value, for example.
+**Debug**: It's that one that helps you to find bugs, in which you log an event, such a condition evaluated to true and a variable value, for example, and are specially useful while developing the application.

 **Info**: Allows you knowing your application's execution flow.
 In this type, you usually log events, such a user registered, a user that logged